apeironlabspublic/hurricane-explorer/README.md

 - ⏱️ Timeline scrubber to animate storm progression
 - 📷 Export maps as PNG with legend
 - 📊 Export filtered data as CSV
+- ⏱️ Weekly check for new data from NOAA's HURRDAT and update.

 ## Data Updates